Graduate Coursework

 Pre-Candidacy Research Credits

-Pre-candidacy research credits (CMSC898) are used to maintain registration and/or full-time status when formal coursework will not meet those requirements.
-If you are doing research with your advisor but have not yet advanced to candidacy, you should also register for CMSC 898 to reflect these efforts.
+Pre-candidacy research credits (CMSC898) are used to maintain registration or full-time status when regular coursework isn’t sufficient.
+These credits are particularly relevant in scenarios where you are engaged in research activities with your advisor but have not yet advanced to candidacy.
+In such cases, you should register for CMSC 898 to appropriately account for your research efforts.

-CMSC898 section numbers are directly related to the professor you are doing your research with.
-A listing of section numbers can be found here
+CMSC898 section number is linked to the professor under whom you are conducting your research.
+A listing of section numbers can be found in 898/899/799/798 Section Numbers

 PhD Coursework Waiver Policy

 • A maximum of 3 courses can be waived.
 Please only submit 3 requests at a time.
-More can be submitted if negative decisions have been reached on some of your original requests.
+If some requests are denied, additional ones may be submitted

 2. Course Listings